Healthier skin, better breathing, sounder sleep and improved psychical fitness

 What are the benefits of Halotherapy?

-Halotherapy can provide symptomatic relief for adults and children with a variety of skin conditions including: acne, dermatitis, dry & flaky skin, eczema, psoriasis, rashes, rosacea, skin aging, and skin inflammation.
+Halotherapy can provide symptomatic relief for adults and children with a variety of skin conditions including: acne, dermatitis, dry and flaky skin, eczema, psoriasis, rashes, rosacea, skin aging and skin inflammation.

 Recreational, competitive and professional athletes seeking to breathe easier during exercise or enhance their athletic performance, endurance and recovery time through increased strength, lung function and oxygen saturation may benefit from Halotherapy.

-In 1839, Dr. Feliks Boczkowski founded the first health resort facility, and offered salt baths at the Wieliczka Salt Mine in Poland.
-In 1949, German physician, Dr. K.H.
-Spannahel, who had observed that during WWII people who hid in salt mines and caves during bombings experienced respiratory health benefits, suggested studying this phenomenon.
-His research combined with the work of Hungarian geologist, Dr. H. Kessler, laid the foundation of modern Speleotherapy, in which certain underground environments are used to treat medical conditions.
+In 1839, Dr. Feliks Boczkowski founded the first health resort facility and offered salt baths at the Wieliczka Salt Mine in Poland in 1949.
+German physician, Dr. K.H.
+Spannahel, who had observed that during WWII people who hid in salt mines and caves during bombings, experienced respiratory health benefits, suggested studying this phenomenon.
+His research combined with the work of Hungarian geologist Dr. H. Kressler, laid the foundation of modern Speleotherapy, in which certain underground environments are used to treat medical conditions.

 Is there research to support Halotherapy?